bots-garden/pi-genai-stack/README.md

 ## Blog posts

 - Host Ollama and TinyDolphin LLM on a Pi5 with Docker Compose: [Run Ollama on a Pi5](https://k33g.hashnode.dev/run-ollama-on-a-pi5)
+- First Steps with LangChain and the Python toolkit: [Ollama on my Pi5: The Python dev environment](https://k33g.hashnode.dev/ollama-on-my-pi5-the-python-dev-environment)